karimarttila/karimarttila.github.io/_posts/2020-10-26-clojure-power-tools-part-1.md

 ![IntelliJ IDEA and Cursive](/img/2020-10-26-clojure-power-tools-part-1_img_3.png)

 This is a very simple example.
-But imagine that there are hundreds of lines of data, vectors, maps, more vectors and maps inside them etc. A visualization tool like Portal is a must-have tool.
+But imagine that there are hundreds of lines of data, vectors, maps, more vectors and maps inside them, etc. A visualization tool like Portal is a must-have tool.
 There are other similar visualization tools - the Clojure itself has one nowadays: [clojure.inspector](https://clojure.github.io/clojure/clojure.inspector-api.html)

 ### Find a Clojure Shop